hapijs/good/API.md

 - `log` - maps to `request.getLog()` of the hapi request object.
 - `tags` - array of strings representing any tags from route config.
 Maps to `request.route.settings.tags`.
 - `config` - plugin-specific config object combining `request.route.settings.plugins.good` and `request.plugins.good`.
 Request-level overrides route-level.
 Reporters could use `config` for additional filtering logic.
+- `headers` - the request headers if `includes.request` includes "headers"
+- `requestPayload` - the request payload if `includes.request` includes "payload"
+- `responsePayload` - the response payload if `includes.response` includes "payload"

 ### `Ops`